The Department of Health today published a report on antibody data from the COVID-19 Infection Survey (CIS).

 This report is part of the series of Northern Ireland publications from the COVID-19 Infection Survey.
 Further information can be found on the Department of Health website.

-In this report, we report percentages of the population that are estimated to have antibodies against SARS-CoV-2, the specific virus that causes coronavirus (COVID-19).
-Two levels are used; a 179 ng/ml level, which is consistent with previous publications, and a newly introduced 800 ng/ml level.
+In this bulletin, we report percentages of the population that are estimated to have antibodies against SARS-CoV-2, the specific virus that causes coronavirus (COVID-19), at or above the antibody level of 179 nanograms per millilitre (ng/ml).

 Notes to editors: